ldclakmal/ballerina-performance-aws-ecs/README.md

 ### Prerequisites

-* [AWS CLI](https://aws.amazon.com/cli/) - Please make sure to [configure the AWS Cli](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)
+* [AWS CLI](https://aws.amazon.com/cli/) - Please make sure to [configure the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)
 and set the output format to `text`.
-* ballerina-performance-ecs.pem key file.
+* File of an existing EC2 KeyPair to enable SSH access to the instance.

 #### Steps to run performance tests.